 My research interests are in metamorphic petrology, structural geology, isotope geochemistry and thermochronology as applied to problems in continental tectonics.
 In particular, I'm interested in the relation of metamorphism, deformation, and fluid-flow to crustal growth during convergent-margin and collisional orogenesis.
-I am also interested in applying what we can learn about mountain belt evolution to gaining a better understanding of paleogeographic relationships between cratonic elements in early Earth history, particularly for Rodinia and Gondwana.
+I am also interested in applying what we can learn about mountain belt evolution to gaining a better understanding of paleogeographic relationships between cratonic elements in early Earth history, particularly during development of the supercontinents Nuna, Rodinia and Gondwana.

 I do field-based studies that combine geologic mapping, structural analysis, and petrographic study, with analytical approaches involving kinematic interpretation of petrofabrics, quantitative mineral analysis, geothermobarometry, thermochronology and isotope geochemistry.
 I address the timing and rates of orogenic processes mainly by 40Ar/39Ar and U-Pb thermochronology, and I use isotopic systems such as Lu-Hf and Sm-Nd to help constrain crustal growth.
 I also use stable-isotope geochemistry and mineralogy to address questions of fluid interactions with solid phases during metamorphism.
 Integration of these techniques allows us to constrain the sequences of events, crustal conditions, rock displacements, and the role of fluids associated with tectonic processes.